rajhrajesh/wordle-riddle/README.md

    Visit [https://wordle-riddle.vercel.app/] to view the production version.

 ## License:
-This project is licensed under the MIT License.
+This project is licensed under the Rajh Rajesh.
 ```